Heritage Management

-North Yorkshire Moors Railway Statement of Significance
+North Yorkshire Moors Railway Trust

 Statement of Significance

-The North Yorkshire Moors Railway is a preserved historic railway stretching for 18 miles through the heart of the North Yorkshire Moors National Park, from Pickering via Levisham, Newton Dale and Goathland to Grosmont, with a further 6 mile extension over Network Rail’s Esk Valley line to Whitby and occasionally Battersby.
+The North Yorkshire Moors Railway is a preserved historic railway stretching for 18 miles through the heart of the North York Moors National Park, from Pickering via Levisham, Newton Dale and Goathland to Grosmont, with a further 6 mile extension over Network Rail’s Esk Valley line to Whitby and occasionally Battersby.
 It is the largest preserved heritage railway in the UK in terms of route mileage operated and passenger numbers.

 The North Yorkshire Moors Railway is locally, regionally and nationally significant due to its historic, scientific, aesthetic, cultural and social values.